Milesd04/Granular-True-Size/README.txt

 Essentially a clone of TrueSizeOf; however, I'd like to focus on adding cities and other smaller geographic units/subdivisions to allow people to see how their city compares to others.

-Inspired by a conversation with friends from Houston and Pasadena who wanted to see their cities juxtaposed against Boston/Cambridge, so these were the first two geometries added to this project!
+Inspired by a conversation with friends from Houston and Pasadena (the first two geometries added to this project!) who wanted to see their cities juxtaposed against Boston/Cambridge.